-We identified certain deficiencies in internal control, described in the accompanying schedule of findings and questioned costs as 2023-001 and 2023-002 that we consider to be significant deficiencies.
+We identified a deficiency in internal control, described in the accompanying schedule of findings and questioned costs as 2024-001 that we consider to be a significant deficiency.

 Report on Compliance and Other Matters

 As part of obtaining reasonable assurance about whether Northland Pines School District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.